How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 [Professional techniques for utilizing natural light]

-• Avoid direct sunlight and use light through lace curtains.
+• Avoid direct sunlight and use soft light through lace curtains.

 • Best to place it 1-2 meters away from a window